 Seeing is Believing - empowering farmers with smartphone imaging

 Many farmers in India still rely on inefficient agricultural practices that are unsuited to climate change.
 Data can help them.
 Customized advice, based on localized weather and soil data, pests and diseases, as well as input availability, can improve management practices, productivity and profitability.
-This project uses crop pictures, taken by farmers using their smartphones, as part of wider personalized advisory services that aim to strengthen advice and help farmers make timely decisions.
-Images supplied will also be used for Picture Based Insurance (PBI) services to support sustainable and scalable risk management.
+This project used crop pictures, taken by farmers using their smartphones, as part of wider personalized advisory services that aimed to strengthen advice and help farmers make timely decisions.
+Images supplied were also used for Picture Based Insurance (PBI) services to support sustainable and scalable risk management.

 So, what’s the problem

 Agriculture is the largest source of livelihoods in India but the sector is known to be resource-intensive and regionally based (FAO).
 So, it is vitally important that farmers grow as much as possible.

 But many issues affecting crop growth exist, including pest and disease damage, leading to declining profits for the farmer, impacts on the agricultural value chain and ultimately the food security of the nation.